NirDiamant/GenAI_Agents/README.md

 ## A Community-Driven Knowledge Hub

-This repository thrives on community contributions!
-Join our Discord community — the central hub for discussing agent development, sharing ideas, and collaborating on projects:
+**This repository grows stronger with your contributions!** Join our vibrant Discord community — the central hub for shaping and advancing this project together 🤝

 **[GenAI Agents Discord Community](https://discord.gg/cA6Aa4uyDX)**